 If the message continues, these troubleshooting steps may help you resolve the issue.

-1] The next thing you want to do is to click on Advanced options button, following which you will see the following screen under Advanced Startup Options menu.
+1] The next thing you want to do is to click on Advanced options button, following which you will see the following screen under the Advanced Startup Options menu.

 Now to fix the Your PC did not start correctly error message, you have the following options: